Configure the Entity miniApp

 In the Understanding tab, you can select the NLU you wish to use to get the entity from.

-Toggle the activation button from off to on to activate the required NLU.
+Toggle the activation button from off to on to activate the required NLU from the list.

 Agent Handling tab